dcardonab/STCV-Synth/submission/FINAL_REPORT.md

 The purpose behind the analyis was to determine the difficulties that might be encounters should the project again attempt to apply machine learning to the applications problem sets.
 In our numerical experimentations we focused on two main areas, Euler Angles and Quaternion input and outputs.

 ### Euler Angles
-The first perspective found in stcv_linear_regressiondorian_bpm100_00_motion.ipynb looks at the data from the perspective of using Euler angles to track motion.
-Euler angles, while simple to understand and computer do seem to create problems from a mathematical perspection.
+The first perspective found in stcv_linear_regressiondorian_bpm100_00_motion.ipynb looks at the data from using Euler angles to track motion.
+Euler angles, while simple to understand and computer, seem to create problems from a mathematical perspection.
 In part, this difficulty comes from the trignometric identities used to compute Euler Angles.
-Given that the computation of roll, pitch, and yawl, it is in the calculations of $phi$ that creates interesting difficulties.
+Given that the computation of roll, pitch, and yawl in the calculations of $phi$ that creates interesting difficulties.
 The difficulties arise from the use of the arctan function.
 $$
 \phi = \arctan \left(\frac{acc_y}{acc_x}  \right)
 $$